tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 # Using a State Layer

 So how can we manage these two remaining problems?
-The overall solution involves a number of techniques:
+The complete solution involves a number of techniques in an Angular project:

 - A State Layer
 - An Action Layer
 - One direction data flow
 - Resolve hierarchies and pipes
-- Initial state control
+- Initial state management
 - Appropriate module splits and independent configurations
 - Boundary control
 - Inversion of Control dependency injection